metablaster/WindowsFirewallRuleset/README.md

 [Table of Contents](#table-of-contents)

-## Core benefits of this firewall project
+## Core benefits of this firewall

-1. System administrators would usually try to evade setting up detailed firewall because detailed firewall configuration is time consuming process, takes a lot of troubleshooting, changes require testing and security auditing and it only gets worse if you want to deploy firewall to hundreds or thousands of remote computers, for example not all computers might have same software or restriction requirements.
+1. System administrators would usually evade setting up detailed firewall because detailed firewall configuration is time consuming process, takes a lot of troubleshooting, changes require testing and security auditing and it only gets worse if you want to deploy firewall to hundreds or thousands of remote computers, for example not all computers might have same software or restriction requirements.

 2. Unlike firewall rules in control panel, these rules are loaded into GPO firewall (Local Group Policy), meaning system settings changes or random programs which install rules as part of their installation process will have no effect on firewall unless you explicitly make an exception.

-3. Unlike default (aka predefined) Windows firewall rules, these rules are more restrictive such as, tied to explicit user accounts, rules apply to specific ports, network interfaces, specific executables, services etc. all of which is learned automatically from target system.
+3. Rules based on programs and services will have their involved executable file checked for digital signature, for security reasons rule is not created or loaded into firewall if this verification fails. (can be forced)

-4. Unlike in usual scenario, you will know which rules no longer have an effect or are redundant due to ex. uninstalled program, a missing system service which no longer exists, renamed executable after Windows update and similar reasons.
+4. Default outbound is "block" unless there is a rule to allow network traffic, in most firewalls this is not possible unless you maintain rules for every possible program or service, thanks to this collection of rules, setting default outbound to block requires very little or no additional work.

-5. Updating, filtering or sorting rules and attributes such as ports, addresses and similar is much easier since these rules are in scripts, you can use editor tools such as regex, multicursor or `CTRL + F` to perform bulk operations on your rules, doing this in Windows firewall GUI is beyond all pain or not possible due to interface limitations.
+5. Unlike in usual scenario, you will know which rules no longer have an effect or are redundant due to ex. uninstalled program, a missing system service which no longer exists, renamed executable after Windows update and similar reasons.

-6. Default outbound is "block" unless there is a rule to allow network traffic, in default Windows firewall this is not possible unless you maintain rules for every possible program or service, thanks to this collection of rules, setting default outbound to block requires very little or no additional work.
+6. Unlike default (predefined) Windows firewall rules, these rules are more restrictive such as, tied to explicit user accounts, rules apply to specific ports, network interfaces, specific executables, services etc. all of which is learned automatically from target system.

-7. Rules based on programs and services will have their involved executable file checked for digital signature, for security reasons rule is not created or loaded into firewall if this verification fails. (can be forced)
+7. Updating, filtering or searching rules and attributes such as ports, addresses and similar is much easier since these rules are in scripts (serialized), you can use editor tools such as regex, multicursor or `CTRL + F` to perform bulk operations on your rules, doing this in any firewall GUI is beyond all pain or not possible due to interface limitations.

-8. A good portion of code is dedicated to provide cross platform and automated solution to build and define firewall specialized for specific target system and users, minimizing the need to do something manually thus saving you much valuable administration time.
+8. A good portion of code is dedicated to provide cross platform and automated solution to build and define firewall specialized for target system and users, minimizing the need to do something manually thus saving you much valuable administration time.

 [Table of Contents](#table-of-contents)